 Attending school regularly and on time has a positive impact on learning, progress and therefore the best life chances for pupils.
 Research shows that attendance and punctuality are important factors in school success.
 Children who have good attendance at school are more likely to grow into happy and healthy adults.
-They are more likely to gain good personal outcomes, and are more likely to live their 'best lives' as a result.
+They are more likely to gain good qualifications and are more likely to live fulfilling lives as a result.
 Even missing 10 days of school has a noticeable impact.
 We also know that children who are vulnerable are protected by attending school, where they can feel safe, have a warm meal and play with their friends.
-We believe that our pupils have the same right as any other child to the very best possible educational experiences, and we want to look after everyone in our community and make sure they can flourish.
+We want to look after everyone in our community and make sure they can flourish.
 That's why here at Fox Wood School we take attendance seriously.

-Fox Wood School day runs from 9am to 3.25pm and pupils are expected to access the full educational day.
-Absence from education or regular late arrivals can reduce key learning opportunities for pupils, including a structured day and arrival routine through our 'ready to learn' programme.
-This programmes assists pupils in gaining and maintaining a calm alert state to fully access their academic lessons and learn effectively.
+Fox Wood School day runs from 8.55am to 3.25pm and pupils are expected to access the full educational day.
+Absence from education or regular late arrivals can reduce key learning opportunities for pupils, including a structured day and arrival routine through our ready to learn programme.
+This will ensure pupils are in a calm alert state to fully access their academic lessons and learn effectively.